phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Validator_StringLength.rst

     {
     	$this->validate(new StringLengthValidator(array(
     		'field' => 'name_last',
+    		'max' => 50,
+    		'min' => 2,
-    		'max' => 50, //we don't like really long names 'min' => 2, //we want more than just their initials )));
+              'maximumMessage' => 'We don't like really long names', 'minimumMessage' => 'We want more than just their initials' )));
     	if ($this->validationHasFailed() == true) {
     		return false;